 Women Are Wiser: Tasha may not be more intelligent, but she is more down to earth than her husband.

 Averted, in that although Bree is occasionally the voice of reason, she is normally portrayed as irresponsible and prone to overreacting to minor things.
-Then she is still a teenager; a BIONIC teenager to be precise.
+Still, most of the problems in the series are caused by Adam and/or Leo.
+Then again, she is still a teenager; a BIONIC teenager to be precise.